tmbumaths/python-workshop/docs/day2.md

 ## Other type of Plots

 The default plot join all the points to make a plot which is not relevant all the time.
-For example joining all the points in the above graph doesn't make it relavant.
+For example joining all the points in the above graph doesn't make it relevant.
 Here we will see the examples of more types of plot in python.

 ### Scatter plot